Klarity Clinic: Ketamine Infusion Clinic: Las Vegas NV, Cincinnati, OH and Upland, CA.

 Ketamine was first introduced in the 1960s as an anesthetic and analgesic.
 It wasn’t until very recently that the drug found its way into the mental health field as doctors began to realize that it not only relieved pain, but helped with mental disorders such as depression and addiction.
-At Klarity Clinic in Las Vegas, Cincinnati, Upland, and Fairfield, Henry Liang DO, Devin Tang MD, Nirvana Kundu MD and Adam Tibble MD, anesthesiologists by training, recognized the efficacy of the drug in controlled doses to tackle treatment-resistant mental health disorders.
+At Klarity Clinic in Las Vegas, Nevada, Cincinnati, Ohio, and Upland, California, Henry Liang DO, Devin Tang MD and Nirvana Kundu MD, anesthesiologists by training, recognized the efficacy of the drug in controlled doses to tackle treatment-resistant mental health disorders.
 If you would like to discuss how ketamine therapy can help your particular situation, call Klarity clinic for a consultation.

 Ketamine has been in use since the Vietnam War era as an anesthetic and painkiller, but it wasn’t until the last 10 years that the drug truly found a role in mental health.